bherrmann7/shell-mcp-server/README.md

 ## Overview

 This server exposes a single tool that allows MCP clients to execute shell commands safely with built-in security measures and timeout protection.
-Uses bash on Unix/Linux/macOS and cmd.exe on Windows.
+Automatically uses the appropriate shell for each platform: bash on Unix/Linux/macOS and cmd.exe on Windows.

 ## Features